 The next village is Topsham, with its stunning views onto the Exe estuary, picturesque churches and stunning buildings.
 The route carries on toCountess Weir.

-From here, you can choose to head further up the river to Exeter Quay, nearby Exeter city centre or head back downriver, picking up the river again as you cycle past Powderham Castle, then on to Starcross and then Dawlish.
+You can choose to head further up the river to Exeter Quay, near Exeter city centre or head back downriver, picking up the river again as you cycle past Powderham Castle, then on to Starcross and then Dawlish.

 #2 Manor Gardens

 No visit to Exmouth is complete without a walk around Manor Gardens.
-The gardens are a perfect place for a slow stroll or a relaxing sit down in the shade.
+The gardens are perfect for a slow stroll or a relaxing sit down in the shade.

 #3 The Exmouth Land Train

 The Exmouth land train is a perfect way to see more of the town with kids.
 Hop on and off and visit the picturesque Exmouth seafront and town centre.

 Explore the town with its range of independent shops and two miles of golden sandy beach.
 Exmouth Land Train is the perfect way to get around with excellent eateries and stunning scenery across the Jurassic Coast.

 Opening Times | 10:00AM-4:00PM daily during the summer season.